 The key sources of AD are statistical reporting forms 16-zem, 29-sg, 9-bsg.
 To determine the land converted to the Cropland category, data from the land-use change matrix (Table 6.4) and database were used (for Forest Land converted to Cropland).
+So far, there is no information on spatial distribution of areas of Cropland (neither for arable lands, orchards and fallow lands).
+This is expected to be changed after land-use matrices revision due to introduction of GIS data.

-The data from 29-sg and 9-bsg forms of national statistics was corrected for 2014-2017 years using the results of analytical study for its use in the national inventory [3].
+The data from 29-sg and 9-bsg forms of national statistics was corrected for 2014-2018 years using the results of analytical study for its use in the national inventory [3].